Acumatica/Acuminator/docs/diagnostics/DiagnosticSuppression.md

 You can suppress Acuminator diagnostics in one of the following ways (which are described in greater detail below):

- - By adding a specific comment directly in code
+ - By adding a specific comment directly in code.
+This way is available for Acuminator installed either from the VSIX package or from the NuGet package.
- - By adding a code fragment to the Acuminator suppression file
+ - By adding a code fragment to the Acuminator suppression file.
+This way is available only for Acuminator installed from the VSIX package.

 ## Diagnostic Suppression by Adding a Code Comment
 You can suppress any diagnostic by adding a specific comment directly in code.
 To add a suppression comment, you select **Suppress the PXYYYY diagnostic with Acuminator > in a comment** (where PXYYYY is the code of the diagnostic) as a code fix for the diagnostic, as shown in the following screenshot.